Kindergarten

 • Geometry and Positions—identify and describe two-dimensional and three-dimensional shapes, analyze, compare, and create shapes.

-Students will also be exposed to interactive SMART board lessons and games that will enhance and support the curriculum.
+Students also experience interactive SMART board lessons and games that will enhance and support the curriculum.

 Religion